AllThingsSmitty/allthingssmitty.github.io/_posts/2026/2026-07-13-i-stopped-destructuring-everything.md

 ## The question I ask now

 I still like destructuring.
 There are plenty of places where it makes code noticeably cleaner.
-I just don't automatically reach for it anymore.
+I just don't automatically do it now.

 Before I remove the object, I ask myself: does removing the object actually make this easier to understand, or does it just make it shorter?